Allisonwonderlax13/https-github.com-obsproject-obs-studio./Streaming-With-SRT-Protocol.md

 * [Wowza](https://www.wowza.com/) (paid service)
   * Supports SRT ingest and transmuxing/distributing in RTMP/HLS/DASH
 * [Nimble Streamer](https://wmspanel.com/nimble) (free, closed source)
   * While Nimble Streamer is nominally free, it is used along with a non free dashboard which is, in all fairness, quite convenient.
-But it can also be used without the dashboard and just requires modifying an xml config file.
+But it can also be used without the dashboard and just requires modifying a JSON config file.
   * Supports SRT ingest and transmuxing/distributing in RTMP/HLS/DASH
 * [SRT Live Server](https://github.com/Edward-Wu/srt-live-server) (free, open source)
   * This option only *serves* SRT streams and does **not** transmux to HLS/RTMP/DASH.
 It is much more rudimentary than the other servers at this stage but it is FOSS and works fine with OBS Studio in our tests.